kosson/ojs-tools/ojsxml/README.md

 Example: `Smith, John;Johnson, Jane ...`.

 The same rules for authors also apply to affiliation.
 Separate different affiliations with a semi-colon.
 If there is only 1 affiliation and multiple authors that 1 affiliation will be applied to all authors.
 Citations can be separated with a new line.
+The following fields are optional and can be left empty:

+Citations can be separated with a new line.